ibm-cloud-docs/containers/cs_ingress_settings.md

 5. Optional:
   * Access an app via a non-standard TCP port that you opened by using the [`tcp-ports`](/docs/containers?topic=containers-ingress_annotation#tcp-ports) annotation.
   * Change the default ports for HTTP (port 80) and HTTPS (port 443) network traffic to a port that you opened by using the [`custom-port`](/docs/containers?topic=containers-ingress_annotation#custom-port) annotation.

-For more information about configmap resources, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/){: external}.

 <br />